 ACLS will award up to 45 fellowships in this competition for a one-year term beginning between July and September 2023 for nine to twelve months, covering the 2023-24 academic year.
 The fellowship may be carried out in residence at the fellow’s home institution or at any other appropriate site for the research.
 These fellowships may not be held concurrently with any other fellowship or grant.

 The total award includes a $40,000 stipend for the fellowship year, as well as up to $3,000 for research and travel, and up to $5,000 in professional development funds to support skills acquisition or additional research to support innovative/expansive directions.
 An additional $2,000 is available as a stipend for the external mentor.

-The basic eligibility criteria for applicants are outlined in the bullets below.
+The basic eligibility criteria for applicants are outlined below.
 As opposed to fellowship programs that support dissertations where writing and research is well underway, advanced, or nearing completion, this program intends to intervene at the formative stages of project development.
 Given the variation in graduate student trajectories, and the variation of curricular requirements across departments and schools, this program gives only broad parameters for the eligible period of tenure of the fellowship.
 Some applicants may be applying in the year immediately before candidacy to support the first year of work as a PhD candidate; others may seek to expand their field/methodological horizons at an earlier stage of their graduate studies.
 As described in the criteria below, the program requires applicants to have completed all required coursework in their doctoral curriculum by the time the fellowship commences.
 Individuals must be enrolled full-time and may not accept teaching or research assistantships, other major fellowships, internships, or similar internal or external awards during fellowship tenure.